faith, peace and justice program

 - implementing creative methods for conflict resolution, appropriate for the level of problem solving their particular issues require.

-To achieve these goals, each student is required to take the introductory course for the minor, UN 160 The Challenge of Justice, and, in their senior year, the UN 590 FPJ Senior Seminar.
-In addition, the students design, with the advice and approval of the FPJ Director, their own cluster of four elective courses which aims at an interdisciplinary course of study focused on a theme or concern for justice and peace which they themselves have identified.
-This four course elective cluster is the foundation for the student’s written thesis in the Senior Seminar.
+To achieve these goals, each student is required to take the introductory course for the minor, TH/PL 2160, The Challenge of Justice and, in their senior year, the UNAS 4942, FPJ Senior Seminar.
+In addition the students design, with the advice and approval of the FPJ Director, their own cluster of four elective courses that aims at an interdisciplinary course of study focused on the theme or concern for justice and peace that they have identified.
+This four course elective cluster is the foundation for the student’s final writing project in the Senior Seminar.